Brandon-dev314/taxExtractor/Readme.md

 Upload a file and it returns the client name, amount, date, and request type as structured JSON, ready to drop into a database.

-## Why I built this

-I built this as a technical assessment for an AI developer role focused on accounting and tax automation.
-The challenge was straightforward on paper but interesting in practice: take unstructured text from different sources and turn it into strict JSON that a SQL database can ingest without manual cleanup.

-The hard part isn't calling the API.
-It's making sure the output is actually usable — consistent keys, normalized formats (dates as YYYY-MM-DD, amounts as plain numbers), and a recovery strategy when the model occasionally ignores the instructions.

 ## How it works

 1. The user uploads one or more files (txt, docx, xlsx, or pdf).